 The usual stuff.
 Shame the victim.

-Shame: shut me up as well.
+Shame shut me up as well.
 I felt ashamed for having allowed it to happen, for tolerating the intolerable.
 Ashamed for complaining about it.
 The heavy shame I have carried for all these years is not a burden I took up consciously.
 It does not reflect a weak character or an irrational mind.
 Shame is the symptom of the misogynist culture in which I live and the academic culture founded by monks who celebrated masculinity as righteous, god-like, rational, and normal and femininity as suspicious, evil, irrational and monstrous.
 Aristotle notoriously said that women are inferior and imperfect beings, not quite human.
 And the Abrahamic traditions construed woman as the lesser being who should be ashamed of herself for having allowed the serpent to seduce her in the first place.
-The ideological undercurrent of the arts and the sciences has for thousands of years condemned us for being female in the first place, and that reviles women who engage without strict patriarchal surveillance in the sexual act that brings life into the world as defiled, spoiled, sullied, tainted, tarnished, polluted, degraded, dishonored, befouled, befiled, debased, ruined.
+The ideological undercurrent of the arts and the sciences has for thousands of years condemned us for being female in the first place and reviles women who engage without strict patriarchal surveillance in the sexual act that brings life into the world as defiled, spoiled, sullied, tainted, tarnished, polluted, degraded, dishonored, befouled, befiled, debased, ruined.
 We are all of us steeped in this culture that shames women for being women.
 Our grandmothers had their tongues cut out, or bridles placed on their heads, when they complained about the arbitrary hierarchy that keeps men in power over women and other feminized beings.

 But we are speaking anyway, because, even if no one hears us or understands what we are saying, we are paying attention to the wounds and the bruises and the pain in our bodies, the somatic symptoms that tell us what we have always known but have so long denied: we are suffering and we demand justice.
 We have scars and we can point to them and we are doing so together and we are screaming at the world that has tolerated and dismissed our trauma even as it alleges that it forbids it.
 We are crying foul and shame to those who practice and enable the sexual exploitation of women and even reward the perpetrators and enablers with riches and favors and prestige.